7 min read

 - It streamlines the job for dispatchers.
 Digital tools increase visibility and free dispatchers from many manual processes.

 Many material producers have already turned on the power of digital technology.
 In addition to experiencing these three benefits soon after implementation, they discovered that there was significant ROI.
-They also learned that it wasn’t nearly as difficult to get their teams on board with real-time GPS tracking as they had thought.
+They also learned that it wasn’t nearly as difficult to get their teams on board with real-time GPS tracking as they had originally thought.

 Over and Above Customer Service with an Order Delivery Tracker

-Whether you’ve just ordered a new back pillow or a pizza, last mile logistics has changed both your behavior and your expectations about your purchases.
+Whether you’ve just ordered a new pillow or a pizza, last mile logistics has changed both your behavior and expectations about your purchases.
 Before order tracking became the name of the game in the world of consumer products, most of us thought it was nice, but certainly not necessary, to be able to click on a link and find out that dinner was only 10 minutes away.
 Then as we grew more accustomed to having instant access to that kind of information, it became increasingly more important to us to deal with those businesses who provided it.

 It’s the same with your customers.